hvianna/audioMotion.js/docs/user-interface.md

 Supported extensions are flac, m4a, mp3, ogg and wav for music files, and m3u or m3u8 for playlists.
 Codec support may vary, depending on your web browser and operating system.

+If the current folder contains a file named *cover* or *folder* with jpg, png, gif or bmp extension, the image will be shown in the background of the file explorer.

 #### Play queue and playlists

 Double-click a queued song to play it.